PagerDuty/incident-response-docs/docs/before/different_roles.md

 A Scribe documents the timeline of an incident as it progresses and makes sure all important decisions and data are captured for later review.

 ### Why have one?
-The incident commander will need to focus on the problem at hand and the subject matter experts will need to focus on resolving the incident.
+The Incident Commander will need to focus on the problem at hand and the subject matter experts will need to focus on resolving the incident.
 It is important to capture a timeline of events as they happen so that they can be reviewed during the postmortem to determine how well we performed, and so we can accurately determine any additional impact that we might not have noticed at the time.

 ### What are the responsibilities?
 The Scribe is expected to: